 Neuromuscular conditions are disorders of the nerves that control the body and muscles.
 Neuromuscular weakness can affect different muscle groups important to breathing.
 Talk with your child's medical team about symptoms to watch for and what tests your child may need.

-Positional head-flattening may happen in a baby who spends too much time lying on the same part of their head.
-You can help to prevent a flat spot from occurring by changing your baby's head position when you put your baby to bed.
-You should always sleep your baby on their back, but from birth you should try to turn their head to a different side at each sleep.
+Positional head-flattening may happen in babies who spend too much time lying on the same part of their head.
+You can help to prevent a flat spot by changing your baby's head position when you put them to bed.